wasi-m/maps-documentation/docs/map-tiles/deployment.md

 Cloudflare supports custom rules for configuring caching: https://developers.cloudflare.com/cache/about/cache-rules/

-tileserver-gl renders tiles in multiple formats - ``.png``, ``.jpg (jpeg)``, ``.webp`` for the raster endpoints, ``.pbf`` for vector endpoint.
+tiles-api renders tiles in multiple formats - ``.png``, ``.jpg (jpeg)``, ``.webp`` for the raster endpoints, ``.pbf`` for vector endpoint.
 In addition, style information is generated with ``.json`` format.

 Endpoint data can be configured to be cached by Cloudflare.
 For example to cache vector endpoint you will need to configure Cloudflare rules for the ``.pbf`` and ``.json`` data.

 Create a rule which matches ``hostname (equal)`` and ``URI Path (ends with)`` for ``.pbf`` and ``.json`` fields.
 Set cache status to eligible for cache to enable the caching and overwrite the ``Edge TTL`` with ``Browser TTL`` to be 7 days (depends on your application usage).

 This will ensure that your tiles are cached on the client side and by Cloudflare for seven days.
-If the tileserver is down or user has no internet access it will try to use cached tiles.
+If the tiles-api is down or user has no internet access it will try to use cached tiles.

 Note that ``Browser TTL`` will overwrite expiration dates on the client device.
 If you rebuild your maps, old tiles will be rendered until it expires or cache is cleared on the client device.

 Nginx Cache
 -----------

-If you have a reverse proxy setup in front of the tileserver you may want to enable caching as it will greatly offload requests from the application.
+If you have a reverse proxy setup in front of the tiles-api you may want to enable caching as it will greatly offload requests from the application.

 Configure the proxy cache path directive to initialize your cache store:

 ```

-  proxy_cache_path /var/cache/nginx/tileserver
+  proxy_cache_path /var/cache/nginx/tiles-api
-                   keys_zone=TileserverCache:50m
+                   keys_zone=TilesApiCache:50m
                    levels=1:2
                    inactive=2w
                    max_size=10g;

 ```

-Make sure to give proper permissions for the /var/cache/nginx/tileserver folder.
+Make sure to give proper permissions for the /var/cache/nginx/tiles-api folder.
 Usually nginx is running with www-data user.
 Enable caching on specific proxy pass: